Team-2-Devs/tu-storage-service/README.md

 *Note: endpoints are defined here as part of the design.
 They are not yet implemented unless otherwise stated.*

 - POST /internal/v1/storage/presign-put – create pre-signed URL for uploading an object
-- POST /internal/v1/storage/presign-get – create pre-signed URL for retrieving an object
+- POST /internal/v1/storage/presign-get – create pre-signed URL for downloading an object
 - GET  /health – service health check

 ## Tech